Caitlynne Medrek

-Caitlynne Medrek (born November 19, 1989) is an international, award winning Canadian actress.
-She spent the first half of her career living and working in professional theatre around Canada, but has since set her sights on creating a cinematic career by performing in Film and Television.
-A Canadian College of Performing Arts alumna, Medrek is a true triple threat.
-She is best known for her roles in Heartland (Seasons 15 & 16) as Ms. Clarissa, Fargo, Season 3 as Grace Stussy, and Claire in the award-winning series, Out with Dad.
-She has had an incredible voice acting career with notable roles like Dawn in Total Drama: Revenge of the Island, Mikoto in My-HiME, Miu Matsuoka in Strawberry Marshmallow, Pan in Dragon Ball GT.
-Her latest mainstream voice work include: Haunted House, Secrets of the Ghost Ball (Netflix), Kongsuni (Netflix), Cardfight!!
+Caitlynne Medrek (born November 19, 1989) is a Canadian actress.
+She spent the first half of her career working in professional theatre throughout Canada, but has since expanded it to film and television.

+A Canadian College of Performing Arts alumna, Medrek is best known for her roles in Seasons 15 and 16 of Heartland as Ms. Clarissa and Season 3 of Fargo as Grace Stussy.
+She has also had a voice acting career with notable roles like Dawn in Total Drama: Revenge of the Island, Mikoto in My-HiME, Miu Matsuoka in Strawberry Marshmallow, and Pan in Dragon Ball GT.
+Her latest mainstream voice work includes The Haunted House: The Secret of the Ghost Ball, Kongsuni and Friends, Cardfight!!
 Vanguard, Arthur, and Gintama.
-She can be seen in the final season of Hell on Wheels, Season 2 of Wynonna Earp, Season 3 of Fargo as Grace Stussy, Season 3 of The Detour and recently, Seasons 15 and 16 of Heartland, Season 2 of Tribal and Season 2 of Yellowjackets.
-Caitlynne is also in production for two Feature Films set for 2023 release.
+She can be seen in the final season of Hell on Wheels, Season 2 of Wynonna Earp, Season 3 of Fargo as Grace Stussy, Season 3 of The Detour and recently, Season 2 of Tribal and Season 2 of Yellowjackets.
+Medrek starred in two feature films in 2022.
+Hailey Rose was released in 2023 at the Calgary International Film Festival to much acclaim.
+Medrek played "Rose" and was ultimately nominated for an Ampia Award for Best Performance-Female or Non-Binary, and then by Actra Alberta for Best Supporting Performance.
+Hailey Rose can be found on most streaming platforms.
+The second feature film, Stage 5 was directed by Australian Director, Eddie Arya, and is awaiting its Canadian release.

-She is also known in the world of web series for playing Claire Daniels, one of the main roles of many-times-awarded LGBT webseries, Out with Dad, for which she received nominations and awards.
+Medrek is also known in the world of web series for playing Claire Daniels, one of the main characters in the LGBTQ webseries, Out with Dad, for which she received nominations and awards.

-Background
+Early life

-Born on November 19, 1989, in Calgary, Alberta to a father of Polish descent and a mother of Ukrainian descent, Medrek started performing at ten years of age doing community theatre, and quickly moved into the professional theatre world at age twelve.
-She kept up dance skills in a variety of styles including Ukrainian dance and competed at various festivals throughout the province in solo, duet and trio events.
+Medrek was born on November 19, 1989 in Calgary, Alberta to Cynthia (née Harrison) and Adam Medrek.
+She is of Polish and Ukrainian descent.
+Medrek started performing at 10 doing community theatre, and quickly moved into the professional theatre world at 12.
+She took up dance in a variety of styles including Ukrainian dance and competed at various festivals throughout the province in solo, duet, and trio events.
 She was a member of the Young Canadians of the Calgary Stampede and at age 15 competing in Calgary's "Youth Talent Showdown" competition at the Calgary Stampede where she won 2nd runner-up.
 That same year she placed first at the Kiwanis Music Festival and went on to win first place in Provincials for Musical Theatre in Edmonton.